sindresorhus/p-queue/readme.md

 Class with a `enqueue` and `dequeue` method, and a `size` getter.
 See the [Custom QueueClass](#custom-queueclass) section.

-##### intervalLimit
+##### intervalCap

 Type: `number`<br>
 Default: `Infinity`<br>
 Minimum: `1`

-Interval Limit.
+Interval Cap.
 The max number of runs in the given interval of time.

 ##### interval